SeanRobb/exchange-monitor/README.md

 ## Description

-This project was made to notify slack when a trade is executed on a cryptocoin exchange.
+This project was made to actively notify when a trade is executed on a crypto-exchange.

 ## Exchanges Supported